elinoretenorio/jobskee-open-source-job-board/securimage/README_eng.md

      * You should have received a copy of the GNU General Public License
      * along with this program.
 If not, see <http://www.gnu.org/licenses/>
      */

 --------------------------------------------------------------------------

-**Gráficos**
+**Graphics**

-Algunos gráficos usados ​​son del Humility Icon Pack de WorLord
+Some graphics used are from the Humility Icon Pack by WorLord

      License: GNU/GPL (http://findicons.com/pack/1723/humility)
      http://findicons.com/icon/192558/gnome_volume_control